Skip to Main Content

 • Sponsor: Program on Church, State & Society at Notre Dame Law School

-• Topic in 2024 Competition was: "Papers should be focused, broadly, on topics related to church-state relations, law and religion, and religious liberty.
+• Topic: "Papers should be focused, broadly, on topics related to church, state & society.
 For guidance on selecting a topic, students may wish to view our Program website and mission statement: https://churchstate.nd.edu/"

 • Topic in 2024 Competition was: Law student papers "furthering and promoting a progressive vision of the Constitution, law, and public policy."
 Topic examples include: "census report, civil legal aid, civil liberties, constitutional convention, consumer rights, criminal justice, disability rights, freedom of speech, immigration, indigent defense, money in politics (including judicial elections), labor law, LGBTQ+ rights, privacy, protection of health, safety, and the environment, racial equality, religion, role of state attorneys general, second amendment and guns, separation of powers and federalism, women’s reproductive rights and reproductive freedom, voting and political process, and whistleblower protection."